skohari/grayscale-theme/docs/index.md

 # Hero section
 title:
+description: >
-description: We design, code, and develop data science solutions; noiselessly
+    We design, code, and develop data science solutions.
+    Noiselessly
 buttons:
     - content: More about us
       url: /aboutus